joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 * Added: Option to set maximum character limit for comment text
 * Added: Option to enable .po/.mo translation files for mult-language sites
 * Added: Allowed new HTML tags (blockquote, ul, ol, li, code, em, abbr...)
-* Fixed Bug: Avatar duplication on reply form
+* Fixed Bug: Avatar duplication on reply comment form
 * Fixed Bug: Author display name update when it changed on UM profile page
 * Fixed Bug: 404 error on clicking subscription confirmation link
-* Fixed Bug: Email validation issue with .info and other TLD with more than 3 chars
+* Fixed Bug: Email validation issue with .info and other TLD with more than 3 chars on commenting

 = 2.2.2 =
 * Fixed Bug: Some phrases were not translate-able
-* Fixed Bug: Social Network Avatar display problem
+* Fixed Bug: Social Network Avatar display problem after commneting
 * Fixed Bug: Issues with site layout, website field and Facebook login button
-* Fixed Bug: Error message "URL is invalid" for Website URLs starting with http://
+* Fixed Bug: Error message "URL is invalid" for Website URLs starting with http:// on commenting
 * Fixed Bug: Unlimited voting issue for guests

 = 2.2.1 =